otlw/assess/app/README.md

 By default both of these scripts act on the deployment saved in 'deployments/rinkeby'.
 If you want to save or load to/from another directory, pass the name as a parameter.

+The script to save also has an optional description parameter that can be used to generate a readme.txt in the respective folder

+> ./scripts/saveDeployment.sh kovan "super cool latest feature and also some relevant tweaks"